diliphebballi/udacity/data_scientist_nanodegree/core_curriculum/term_2/experimental_design_recommendations/README.md

+# Experimental Design and Recommendations

-Intro to Experiment Design and Recommendation Engines Concepts in Experiment Design
+  1. Intro to Experiment Design and Recommendation Engines
+  2. Concepts in Experiment Design
-Statistical Considerations in Testing
+  3. Statistical Considerations in Testing
-A/B Testing Case Study
+  4. A/B Testing Case Study
-Portfolio Exercise: Starbucks
+  5. Portfolio Exercise: Starbucks
-Introduction to Recommendation Engines
+  6. Introduction to Recommendation Engines
-Matrix Factorization for Recommendations
+  7. Matrix Factorization for Recommendations
-Project: Recommendation Engines
+  8. Project: Recommendation Engines